Towhid1/mlops/README.md

 ### 🐍 pyenv cheat-sheet
 ####Installation of pyenv
 #####Windows
-Here, a github link is provided for installing pyenv easily with all provided instructions for windows only.
+Here, a github link is provided for installing pyenv easily with all provided instructions for windows users only.

 https://github.com/pyenv-win/pyenv-win#power-shell
 - go to pyenv-win commands of the given github link